django-getpaid/django-getpaid/docs/durable-storage.md

 No Playwright, provider integration, browser flow or application allocation behavior is covered or required by this storage-only prerequisite.

-### Known next-major integration gap

-Under the local core override, the unchanged legacy choice-table tests `TestEnumIsNotWrapper.test_choices_values_match_core_enum` and `TestEnumReExports.test_payment_status_has_choices` in `tests/test_reexports.py`
-fail: core has eleven statuses, including `PARTIALLY_REFUNDED`, while Django's released `PAYMENT_STATUS_CHOICES` has ten.
-The durable JSON codec handles the new status, but this storage slice deliberately does not change released legacy choices or migrations.
-Those tests pass against released core 3.2.0.
-Consequently this prerequisite is not a claim that the entire Django wrapper has completed its next-major integration or that its whole suite passes against development core.
-Resolve the legacy presentation/parser integration separately before a next-major release.
+### Next-major presentation compatibility

+Django's payment choices now include the upcoming `PARTIALLY_REFUNDED` state, with a translated label and generated migrations for the default, example and custom test payment models.
+Core's enum determines which choices are exposed;
+released core still imports normally without being asked for a member it does not define.
+The two legacy choice-table tests in `tests/test_reexports.py` therefore pass against development core too.

+This fixes the missing status label, not legacy callback/parser wiring or financial readers.
+Those still need explicit durable integration before a next-major release.
+Schema-state/migration drift checks for this branch target the upcoming core enum; ordinary import compatibility does not make published core 3.2.0 a supported durable runtime.